 - Michael Catterall – Partner, Grant Thornton Australia,

-How we can help ADIs close the gender pay gap
+How we can help ADIs and FinTechs close the gender pay gap

-Provide strategic advice to ADI Boards on gender pay gap issues, including recommendations on how to rectify them.
+Provide strategic advice to ADI and FinTech Boards on gender pay gap issues, including recommendations on how to rectify them.

 Deliver bespoke research on a specific gender/financial equality-related area of interest.

-Deliver bespoke training on gender and financial equality issues, tailored to the ADI's needs.
+Deliver bespoke training on gender and financial equality issues, tailored to the ADI's and FinTech's needs.

-- Manage and execute, on the ADI's behalf, a project to close the gender pay gap within their organisation.
+- Manage and execute, on the ADI's and FinTech's behalf, a project to close the gender pay gap within their organization.

-Conduct an independent review of the ADI's existing pay arrangements.
+Conduct an independent review of the ADI's and FinTech's existing payment arrangements.